akhil1239/Codechef/README.md

 # Codechef
-Just a progammer helping others to become one.
+A progammer helping others to become one.
 Practice more and more.